AP US History Practice Test: Period 5 (1844–1877)

 Question 8

-Questions 8–10 refer to the following excerpt from President Abraham Lincoln’s Emancipation Proclamation in 1863:
+Questions 8–10 refer to the following excerpt:

 “And by virtue of the power, and for the purpose aforesaid, I do order and declare that all persons held as slaves within said designated States, and parts of States, are, and henceforward shall be free; and that the Executive government of the United States, including the military and naval authorities thereof, will recognize and maintain the freedom of said persons.
 And I hereby enjoin upon the people so declared to be free to abstain from all violence, unless in necessary self-defence; and I recommend to them that, in all cases when allowed, they labor faithfully for reasonable wages.”